ThatFatPat/CyberChallenge0x02/README.md

   }
   return ret;
  ```
 Very nice!
-I've removed the stack guard to simplify the function a little.
+We'll remove the stack guard to simplify the function a little.

 We can now clearly see the flow of the program, and now we can figure out what that integrity check was all about.